 The earlier roadway of Big Lick Rd.
 NE was bought from VDOT in 1985 by Ernest Bryant.
 The new course now skirts his property.

 Former Scotts Mill Rd.
 This predecessor of Rt.
 8 winds from Floyd toward Christiansburg from a point near the county recreation area.
-Photo taken not far from the left-field corner of the baseball fence, November 2016..
+November 2016.

 Oxbow off Christiansburg Pike NE, opposite one end of Thunderstruck Rd.
-As if to keep old-timers from accidentally driving it, a fallen tree blocks the ruts.
+To keep old-timers from accidentally driving it, a fallen tree blocks the ruts.

 Rt.
 221 N. used to pass the front of the Pine Tavern Lodge until the front of the complex became the back.
-Photo taken behind the long-rotated Lodge.
+Photo taken behind the long-ago-rotated Lodge.

 Just outside the town of Floyd, old Rt.
 221 S. recedes into the bushes.
-It used to run up and along this hill next to the present Rt.
-221. Note the fireplug on the Coartneys’ land, relic of the highway’s importance.
+It used to run up and along this hill next to the present, deep-cut Rt.
+221. Note the fireplug on the Coartneys’ land, a relic of the highway’s importance.